Arithmetic of Borcherds products: Introduction

 of $\Sh_K(G,\DD)$.
-If the lattice $V_\Z$ is self-dual at $p$ (or even \emph{almost self-dual} in the sense of Definition \ref{defn:almost self-dual}) then the integral model is smooth, but in general it need not even be regular.
-However, at least if $n\ge 5$, Proposition \ref{prop:normal fiber} tells us that it has geometrically normal fibers.
+It is a Deligne-Mumford stack of finite type over $\Z_\Omega$, and is a scheme if $K$ is sufficiently small.
+At any prime $p\not\in \Omega$, it satisfies the following properties: \begin{enumerate} \item If the lattice $V_\Z$ is self-dual at a prime $p$ (or even \emph{almost self-dual} in the sense of Definition \ref{defn:almost self-dual}) then the restriction of the integral model to $\Spec(\Z_{(p)})$ is smooth. \item If $p$ is odd and $p^2$ does not divide the discriminant $[V_\Z^\vee : V_\Z]$, then the restriction of the integral model to $\Spec(\Z_{(p)})$ is regular. \item If $n\ge 6$ then the reduction mod $p$ is geometrically normal. \end{enumerate}

 The integral model carries over it a metrized line bundle